Mohit-robo/end-to-end-deployment/README.md

     dvc init
     dvc repro

-Now that we have DVC integrated, you can directly run the entire pipeline with dvc commands.
+Now that we have DVC integrated, you can directly run the entire pipeline with DVC commands.

 ### **Step 4: Testing Flask App Locally**

-1. Run the Flask App locally
+1. Run the Flask App Locally

         python app.py

-2. Open a browser and host ip and the port on which the app is runnig.
+2. Open a browser and host ip and the port on which the app is running.
 In our case:

         localhost:8080

-    This open a page that directs to the `prediction` page.
+    This opens a page that directs to the `prediction` page.

 3. Incase if you want to access the webcam, open